 In the years since the first New York Group was established with Fritz Perls, Laura Perls, Paul Goodman, Isadore From and others, the theory and methodology of Gestalt Therapy has been expanded by numerous individuals, and centres worldwide.

-Shrink Rap Radio Psychology Interviews: Number 21 2006
+Listen to the below: Shrink Rap Radio Psychology Interviews: Number 21 2006

-The Gestalt Method
+The Gestalt Approach

-Takes into account the whole individual and the environmental context as inseparable in the treatment of human discomfort.
+The Gestalt approach takes into account the whole individual and the environmental context as inseparable in the treatment of human discomfort.
 It focuses on the moment-to-moment awareness, living in the present and ownership of our inner and outer responses to the environment.

 Gestalt Therapy is a growth oriented and relational approach to assisting people in their development of self-awareness.
 New options for living a fulfilling and meaningful life are explored in an experiential and relational process.